exonumia-cc/exonumia/docs/int/en/books/21-lessons/README.md

 with the force of a thousand suns.
 Literally.

-This fact and its implications were poignantly summarized in the [call to cryptographic arms][]: "*No amount of coercive force will ever solve a math problem."*
+This fact and its implications were poignantly summarized in the [call to cryptographic arms](https://cryptome.org/2012/12/assange-crypto-arms.htm): "*No amount of coercive force will ever solve a math problem."*

 > "It isn't obvious that the world had to work this way.
 But somehow the